 The Ketchum House

-The Ketchum House is a small Federal town house built by master carpenter, Azariah Ketchum, one of the builders of The Old School Baptist Meeting House.
+The Ketchum House at 26 Church Street is a small Federal town house built by master carpenter, Azariah Ketchum, one of the builders of The Old School Baptist Meeting House.

 Azariah Ketchum (1755-1832) was born in Bedford in Westchester county according to pension records and served as a private and corporal in the Revolutionary War under Col. Hathorne.
 In 1781, he married daughter of a Warwick farmer, Elizabeth Throp, and they then spent some years in New York City, Azariah probably working at his trade as a carpenter and house wright.
 They returned to Warwick in 1809 and he began the construction of The Meeting House while at the same time constructing a house for him and his family.